inf112-v20/Macrohard/deliverables/Obligatory Assignment 2.md

     consists of an abstract card class, a deck class (with Knuth shuffle), a class for movement cards and a class for rotation cards.
-    In the main menu there are currently three options, start a new game, a ‘preferences’ tab or exit the game.
+    In the main menu there are currently three options, start a new roboRallyGame, a ‘preferences’ tab or exit the roboRallyGame.

 MVPs completed since the previous version
 - The product should have a